-I am currently working as a postdoctoral researcher in the Causes and Consequences of Biodiversity Change group of the Senckenberg BiK-F in Frankfurt, Germany.
-My project is part of the Biodiversity Exploratories and aims to determine how landscape composition and configuration affect ecosystem service multifunctionality.
+Hi!
+I am Margot, currently working as a postdoctoral researcher in the Causes and Consequences of Biodiversity Change group of the Senckenberg BiK-F in Frankfurt, Germany, as part of the Biodiversity Exploratories.

 Before that, I worked as a PhD candidate in Sorbonne Universités (Paris, France) and Institute of Research for Development, where I studied the interactions between non-cultivated plant communities, farming practices and soil characteristics in Northern Thailand.

 My study areas in Northern Thailand and in Germany.
 Photo credit: Margot Neyret and Pete Manning